 J.D. students who are interested in focusing their studies on trial advocacy can pursue the Certificate in Trial Advocacy and Litigation.
 Information about course requirements and offerings can be found below.
 Please note that registration for the Certificate is required; eligible students should complete a registration form, available here, and return it to Professor Sara Jacobson in Klein 611.

-- Successful completion of 8 Trial Advocacy and Litigation courses in the J.D. program (including ITAP)
+- Successful completion of ITAP and four other Advocacy and Litigation courses in the J.D. program

-- Attendance at a lecture series drawn from the LL.M. in Trial Advocacy and a Distinguished Advocates capstone lecture series.
+- Attendance at five lectures in the LL.M. in Trial Advocacy Program

 - Students must maintain a 3.0 GPA in Advocacy courses as well as a 2.50 GPA overall